AllenInstitute/DemoMkdocsOpenAPI/docs/index.md

-# Fake REST API Documentation
+# Fake REST API Home

-REST API Documentation
+This would be home to the REST/OpenAPI's examples, documentation, etc.